 At West Warwick High School (West Warwick, RI), Herchen joined the Jazz Ensemble.
 As a featured soloist, he won several awards including best guitar solo at The Berklee College Jazz Festival in 1996.
 "It was the first time I felt that all my hard work had paid off," Herchen says, "and I was glad to be given the opportunity to show what I was capable of.
 The award made me realize that this was something I could actually pursue further and definitely something I could never give up."

 Herchen now enjoys playing venues throughout New England as a solo, acoustic artist and with The Kevin Herchen Band.
 He and his band have opened for Big & Rich, Frankie Ballard, and Jo Dee Messina.
-He has played shows in Nashville, California, Chicago, and Orlando.
+He has played shows in Nashville, Long Beach, Chicago, and Orlando.